 The Board of Managers does not have a nominating committee or committee performing similar functions and has not adopted a resolution addressing the nominations process nor does it consider diversity with respect to manager nominees or have a diversity policy.
 This arrangement is appropriate as the nominations for all managers are made by the members of the general partner of our general partner.
 Messrs.
-McManemin, Raley, Allen and Vaughn and Ms. Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner of our general partner is legally required to provide its members with the ability to nominate managers.
+McManemin, Raley, Allen and Vaughn and Ms. Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner.
+The Board of Managers has not adopted a resolution addressing the nominations process as the general partner of our general partner is legally required to provide its members with the ability to nominate managers.